 Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
 Written by Abdur Rahaman Mahmud (Aniket) Shafin, Wellness Center intern and psychological sciences major Have you ever felt like you are not where you are supposed to be?
 Like you’re […]

-Going Away to College Close To Home: Glassboro Resident on Living on Campus In Her Hometown
+Going Away to College Close To Home: Glassboro Resident

-When Going Away To College & Your Hometown Are The Same ZIP Code Meet Lauren Kautz, a sophomore psychology major with a minor in Theatre.
+When Going Away To College & Your Hometown Are The Same ZIP Code Meet Lauren K. a sophomore psychology major with a minor in Theatre.
 Lauren is from Glassboro, NJ, which is the town where Rowan University is located.
 In fact, Lauren’s home is five minutes from campus.
 This past year she lived on campus in one of the […]

 Marching Band, Episode 3: Building A Band [VIDEO]